 Lake Nyasa has 4 important ports, at Itungi, Mbamba Bay, Liuli and Manda.
 There are up to 10 other smaller TPA ports on the lake that facilitate passenger movement along the lake and between the countries of Malawi, Mozambique and Tanzania.

-Overview of the Tanzania Airports Infrastructure TANZANIAINVEST has been interviewing Mr. Prosper Tesha, Director General of the Tanzania Airports Authority (TAA), to learn about the…
+Overview of the Tanzania Civil Aviation TANZANIAINVEST has been interviewing Mrs. Margaret Munyagi, Director General of the Tanzania Civil Aviation Authority (TCAA), to learn about…